git/git.github.io/rev_news/drafts/edition-76.md

-  I realize that’s ambitious, and would turn off a lot of the current contributors, however, I think much could also be gained by structuring the program better (eg. banish global variables, introduce more unittested abstraction boundaries), and that could be achieved by rewriting parts on top of libgit2.
+  I realize that’s ambitious, and would turn off a lot of the current contributors, however, I think much could also be gained by structuring the program better (e.g. banish global variables, introduce more unit tested abstraction boundaries), and that could be achieved by rewriting parts on top of libgit2.

 * If you could remove something from Git without worrying about